orkes-io/docs/docs/developer-guides/debugging-workflows.md

 ## Searching and Viewing Workflow Executions​

-All recent workflow executions are listed on the **Executions > Workflow** page.
+All workflow executions are listed on the **Executions > Workflow** page.
 By default, users can only view executions of permitted workflows.

 <p align="center"><img src="/content/img/workflow-executions.png" alt="Workflow Executions page" width="90%"
                        height="auto"/></p>